 Deterministic and battle tested deployment scripts play a vital role in ensuring that live contracts are instantiated with and attributed to the correct addresses.

-We believe that code should be easily understandable and so write with the average reader in mind.
-Our contracts are formatted for optimal comprehension and supplemented with comprehensive comments.
+Code should be easily understandable and so write with the average reader in mind. mStable's contracts are formatted for optimal comprehension and supplemented with comprehensive comments.

 Using descriptive and verbose variable and function names